Papierkorb/bindgen/SPEC.md

 * The member is not inside a nested anonymous type that names another member (this is supported by §3.2.2)

-The getter is always defined for every instance variable, but the setter is omitted if the instance variable was defined as a `const` member.
+The getter is always defined for every member, but the setter is omitted if the member was defined as a `const` member.
 Property methods are underscored.

 ```cpp
 struct Point {